Aniket-pd/Spotlight-Search/README.md

 - **Bookmarks** – Browse by bookmark folder (e.g., Work, Personal, Tutorials) to jump straight to the right collection.

 Each subfilter chip adopts a macOS Spotlight-inspired pill design.
 Selecting a chip applies the filter instantly, and you can tap the active chip again to clear it.

+## Live Tab Performance

+Type `tab performance` (or jump straight to `> performance`) to summon a dedicated performance view that refreshes automatically while Spotlight is open.
+Every open tab is listed with its favicon, title, domain, and live metrics:

+- **CPU** usage with an animated gauge so heavy tabs stand out immediately.
+- **Memory** consumption in megabytes or gigabytes, plus optional JS heap totals when Chrome exposes them.
+- Status chips that call out active, audible, discarded, or locked tabs at a glance.

+Select any tab in the performance view to focus it instantly.
+Behind the scenes Spotlight relies on Chrome's `processes` API, so all monitoring stays on-device with no external requests.

 ## Loading the Extension
 1. Clone or download this repository.